vincenth67/vince-dev-tools/doc/vince_dev_tools_blueprint.md

 1. Check if already in Git repository (abort if true)
 2. Execute `git init`
 3. Rename master branch to main: `git branch -m master main`
+4. **Check if Git user identity is configured**
+5. **If not configured, prompt user for name and email interactively**
+6. **Configure Git identity: `git config user.name` and `git config user.email`**
-4. Update package.json version to "0.0.0" (if file exists, warn if not)
+7. Update package.json version to "0.0.0" (if file exists, warn if not)
-5. Update manifest.json version to "0.0.0" (if file exists, warn if not)
+8. Update manifest.json version to "0.0.0" (if file exists, warn if not)
-6. Stage all files: `git add .`
+9. Stage all files: `git add .`
-7. Create initial commit: `git commit -m "chore: initial commit"`
+10. Create initial commit: `git commit -m "chore: initial commit"`
-8. Create develop branch: `git checkout -b develop`
+11. Create develop branch: `git checkout -b develop`
-9. Prompt for remote origin setup
+12. Prompt for remote origin setup
-10. If remote requested, add origin and push both branches
+13. If remote requested, add origin and push both branches

 #### 3.1.4 Example Output
 ```bash